tonyskn/node-redis-timeseries/README.md

 The design (and even parts of the implementation) were picked from the [ApiAxle](http://blog.apiaxle.com/post/storing-near-realtime-stats-in-redis/) project.

-Check the contents of the `examples` folder for working examples.
+You can find basic usage examples in `examples`.
+This module also powers a [real-time dashboard](https://github.com/tonyskn/node-dashboard) written in Node.js.
+Check the sources out for more insight.

 ## Dependencies